JornVernee/JornVernee.github.io/_posts/2024-02-16-prune-dead-exception-handlers.markdown

 be 'exceptional', i.e. happen rarely.
 This doesn't sound like a good deal, and I suspect one of the main reasons why profiling of exception handlers wasn't done sooner.

-But, when an exception is thrown, we go through an interpreter runtime call to look up the exception handler.
+But, when an exception is thrown, we go through a runtime call (an out-of-line call to some C++ code) to look up the exception handler.
 We can just put the profiling code in that runtime call, under the assumption that we only need to look up an exception handler when we are actually going to execute it.
 That is also what we ended up doing: whenever we look up an exception handler, we mark that handler as 'entered', and that is our profiling.
 When C2 parses an exception handler, it can now check if that exception handler was ever entered, and if not, insert an uncommon trap instead of the exception handler.
 Besides that, we also need to mark an exception handler as entered when we deoptimize through this uncommon trap, so that if an exception is thrown after all, we don't try to insert another uncommon trap the next time that the code is compiled (since exceptions are evidently a possibility after all).

 ## Success!